Jo-PHI/Jo-PHI/README.md

 # Jo Esterly

-# I write and explore the intelligence that emerges when the mind has exhausted its options.
+# I focus on mapping human expertise, constructive deviation and adaptive reasoning within optimized systems.
+I have conducted simulation studies tracing human overrides in system workflows and write regularly on the intersection of human expertise and AI.

 **The Problem:**